zlatko-michailov/calc.js/doc/README.md

 ### 6.3.
 Processor

-This component recalculates the formula graphs when needed.
+A processor recalculates the formula graphs when needed.
 It wraps a static app in a transient app session.
 Thus an app can be loaded and executed as part of multiple app sessions concurrently.